Deontay Wilder: Rise up the ranks

 On April 3, 2013, Golden Boy Promotions announced that Wilder would fight former European heavyweight champion and 2000 Olympic gold medalist Audley Harrison (31–6, 23 KOs) at the Motorpoint Arena in Sheffield, his UK debut, on April 27.
 Harrison was coming into this fight looking to rebuild after winning the prizefighter heavyweight tournament two months earlier.
 The card, which was being shown live on Showtime in USA, was headlined by Amir Khan's return in the UK against Julio Díaz.
 Harrison stated that he would retire if he lost.
 Wilder knocked out Harrison in round one.
 Wilder found an opening 49 seconds into the opening round and caught Harrison with a big right hand that rocked him back into the ropes.
 A follow-up barrage from Wilder sent Harrison into the corner, crumpling onto the floor.
 Harrison used the ropes to get to his feet at the count of eight, but referee Terry O'Connor called off the bout.
 The official time of stoppage was 1:22 of the first round.
-Four days after the fight, Harrison announced his retirement at the age of 41 years.
+Four days after the fight, Harrison announced his retirement at the age of 41.

 On May 9, Frank Warren announced a card that would take place at the Wembley Arena in London on June 15, 2013, which would feature Wilder and British boxer Derek Chisora as the main event.
 Prior to the announcement, Golden Boy and Wilder's camp stated there was no deal in place.
 The fight fell through after Wilder was arrested in May following a domestic assault in Las Vegas, Nevada.
 Days later, Wilder signed Al Haymon as his new advisor.

-In June, Golden Boy announced Wilder would main event a triple header of a Showtime card at the Fantasy Springs Casino in Indio, California against former WBO heavyweight champion Siarhei Liakhovich (25–5, 16 KOs) on August 9, 2013 in a ten-round bout.
+In June, Golden Boy announced Wilder would main event a triple header of a Showtime card at the Fantasy Springs Casino in Indio, California, against former WBO heavyweight champion Siarhei Liakhovich (25–5, 16 KOs) on August 9, 2013, in a ten-round bout.
 Liakhovich would fight for the first time in nearly a year and half.
 Wilder knocked Liakhovich out in the first round.
 Wilder caught Liakhovich with a big right hand; while Liakhovich was backed against the ropes, he went down heavily and began twitching.
 The referee waved an end to the bout without beginning a count.
 Liakhovich was kept down for some time in the ring, before being helped to a stool.
 Days after the fight, Liakhovich filed a protest to change the outcome as 'no contest' citing that Wilder hit him with illegal punches.
 Liakhovich claimed he was punched behind the ear and neck area.